 What Is Traumatic Brain Injury?

-There are two main types of head injuries.
+There are two main types of head injuries that result from an impact of some kind:

 - Open head injury: In this type of head injury, the skull has been fractured or penetrated.
 A fracture is usually a result of direct contact with a blunt object or hard surface.
 Falls and other accidents in which the head comes in contact with a hard surface can cause open head injuries.
 A penetrating head injury occurs when a foreign object penetrates the skull and damages the brain.
 Not only is the brain physically damaged, but there is an open wound in the skin.